OpenCSGs/csghub-installer/docker-compose/README.md

 > **Tips:**
 >
-> - v0.4.0 supports the Space function.
+> - v0.4.0 supports Space Application.
-> - v0.7.0 supports model fine-tuning and inference, as well as the Space function.
+> - v0.7.0 supports Model Finetune and Inference.
+> - v1.2.0 supports Model Evaluation.
 > - [中文文档](../docs/zh/README_cn_docker_compose.md)

 ## Overview

 This script enables the one-click deployment of an all-in-one CSGHub instance, including all related components:

-- **csghub_server:** Provides the main service logic and API interface to handle client requests and service interactions.
+- **csghub-server:** Provides the main service logic and API interface to handle client requests and service interactions.

-- **csghub_portal:** Responsible for the management and display of the user interface, allowing users to interact directly with the system.
+- **csghub-portal:** Responsible for the management and display of the user interface, allowing users to interact directly with the system.

-- **csghub_user:** Manage user identity, authentication, and related operations to ensure user security and data privacy.
+- **csghub-user:** Manage user identity, authentication, and related operations to ensure user security and data privacy.

 - **nats:** Implement messaging and event-driven architecture between microservices, and provide efficient asynchronous communication capabilities.

-- **csghub_server_proxy:** Used for request forwarding and load balancing to ensure smooth communication between different services in the system.
+- **csghub-proxy:** Used for request forwarding and load balancing to ensure smooth communication between different services in the system.

-- **csghub_accounting:** Responsible for financial and accounting processing, monitoring transactions and generating relevant reports.
+- **csghub-accounting:** Responsible for financial and accounting processing, monitoring transactions and generating relevant reports.

-- **csghub_mirror-repo-sync/mirror-lfs-sync:** Provide warehouse synchronization services to ensure efficient synchronization of warehouse data.
+- **csghub-mirror-repo/csghub-mirror-lfs:** Provide warehouse synchronization services to ensure efficient synchronization of warehouse data.

-- **csghub_server_runner:** Responsible for deploying application instances to the Kubernetes cluster.
+- **csghub-runner:** Responsible for deploying application instances to the Kubernetes cluster.

-- **space_builder:** Mainly responsible for building application images and uploading them to the container image repository.
+- **csghub-space-builder:** Mainly responsible for building application images and uploading them to the container image repository.

 - **gitaly:** CSGHub's Git storage backend, providing efficient implementation of Git operations.

 - **gitlab-shell:** Provides Git over SSH interaction between CSGHub and Gitaly repositories for SSH access for Git operations.

-- **ingress-nginx:** As an ingress controller in a Kubernetes cluster, it manages traffic from external access to internal services.

 - **minio:** Provides object storage services for csghub_server, csghub_portal, and gitaly to support file storage and access.

-- **postgresq:** A relational database management system responsible for storing and managing (csghub_server/csghub_portal/casdoor) structured data.
+- **postgresql:** A relational database management system responsible for storing and managing (csghub_server/csghub_portal/casdoor) structured data.

 - **registry:** Provides a container image repository to facilitate the storage and distribution of container images.